 - Significant damage to social, professional, and family relationships

-The continuous, intense craving for opioids combined with the compulsive aspect of addiction makes seeking help challenging.
+The continuous, intense craving for opioids combined with addiction’s compulsive aspect makes seeking help challenging.
 Many people suffering from opioid addiction describe feeling powerless.
 If you’ve been using a prescribed opiate for an extended period and suspect your condition may have advanced from dependence to addiction, discuss possible treatment options with detox specialists like those at Waismann Method.

 Opioid Addiction Treatment Options

 Opioid addiction can be treated with medical detoxification procedures such as anesthesia-assisted detox.
 This rapid detox treatment involves putting the patient under sedation during detoxification to reduce the amount and length of withdrawal symptoms.
 Such an accelerated opioid detox flushes the substance from the person’s body, enabling them to quickly move on to post-detox recovery with a new lease on life.

 Waismann Method conducts rapid detox treatments for opioid addiction in a private, full-service, accredited hospital.
-The medical team evaluates the patient’s needs prior to treatment to provide comprehensive care before, during, and after the detox procedure.
+The medical team evaluates the patient’s needs before treatment to provide comprehensive care before, during, and after the detox procedure.
 Then the patient is discharged to an exclusive recovery center with aftercare support.